Pedestrians Face Several Challenges to Walk Safely

 But unfortunately, pedestrians on highways, city streets, parking lots and any place frequented by vehicles are facing a growing national crisis.
 In 2019, the Governors Highway Safety Association reported near 6,600 pedestrian deaths nationwide, the highest the figure has been in 30 years.
 Closer to home, approximately 25 pedestrians die each year in Hawaii after being struck by a passing vehicle.

 If you or a loved one was injured by a car while walking, contact Recovery Law Center today.
-Honolulu pedestrian accident lawyer Glenn Honda can help you pursue compensation to assist with your medical expenses, lost income, and pain and suffering.
+Our pedestrian accident lawyer in Honolulu Glenn Honda can help you pursue compensation to assist with your medical expenses, lost income, and pain and suffering.

 Pedestrian Accidents: Why an Epidemic?